There are two ways you can export database data in Beekeeper Studio.

 For any table in Beekeeper Studio, whether in the table explorer or the query results, you can right-click a cell and choose to export the whole row in a number of formats.

 - SQL Insert

-This is a row-copy format designed to allow the quick and east pasting of data into Google Sheets and Microsoft Excel.
+Beekeeper Studio’s row-copy format is designed to allow the quick and easy pasting of data into Google Sheets and Microsoft Excel.

 Pasting data into a spreadsheet using this format will allow your spreadsheet software to automatically parse the data and distribute it across columns correctly.